What To Consider When Prepping A Non-Natural Hedgehog Habitat?

-You want to avoid a metal wire cage with a metal tray on the bottom, because these are cold and slippery for hedgehogs, and can rust.
-Plastic on the other hand, is very easy to clean.
+You want to avoid a metal wire cage with a metal tray on the bottom because these are cold and slippery for hedgehogs and can rust.
+Plastic, on the other hand, is straightforward to clean.

-If you can find a cage with a deep plastic pan, about six inches, this is ideal to hold in the shavings or paper (discussed below), but is not required.
+If you can find a cage with a deep plastic pan, about six (6) inches, this is ideal for holding in the shavings or paper (discussed below) but is not required.

-Plastic storage containers are very inexpensive compared to the other caging options, but they do require some customizing.
+Plastic storage containers are very inexpensive compared to the other caging alternatives, but they do require some customizing if you buy one.

-Hamor Hallow Breeders suggests making the holes nickel-size so that the hedgehogs cannot get stuck in the holes if they do somehow manage to make it to the top in an attempt to escape.
+Hamor Hollow Breeders suggests making the holes nickel-size so that the hedgehogs cannot get stuck in the gaps if they somehow manage to make it to the top in an attempt to escape.

 Lining the Hedgehog Cage

-After you decide on the right cage to use for your hedgehog, the next step is to line the bottom of the cage.
-The three options you want to consider are fabric liners, wood shavings, or paper products.
-Here, we’ll go over the advantages and disadvantages of each.
+After you decide on the correct cage to use, the next step is to line the bottom of the cell.

 – Fabric is soft and allows hedgehogs to be more comfortable.